yavdr/yavdr-ansible/README.md

 ```shell
 systemctl enable wait-for-dvb@{0..3}.service
 ```

+NOTE: this won't work with Sundtek devices and other services that create dvb adapters via the userspace.

-Please remember to adapt the enabled service instances if you change your configuration.
+Remember to adapt the enabled service instances if you change your configuration.

 You can set the list of tuners to be waited for by changing the variable `wait_for_dvb_devices` for the playbook, so the instances of `wait-for-dvb@.service` will be enabled automatically.
 Please note that the playbook will deactivate all instances from 0 to `max_num_dvb_devices` (defaults to `16`) which are not enabled in the variable `wait_for_dvb_devices`.